-There are schools that don’t require MCAT!?
+There are schools that don’t require the MCAT!?
 Tell me more.

 For traditional medical school admissions, students are required to complete a bachelors degree program, which includes the prerequisite courses of Physics, General Chemistry, Organic Chemistry, General Biology, English, and usually your choice of humanities courses.
 At some point during a student’s matriculation, he or she will then take the MCAT before applying to medical school.

-However, BA/MD programs exist wherein students apply to joint degree programs while in high school and transition to medical school after completing a required number of hours towards their BA degrees.
+However, BA/MD programs and BS/MD programs (as well as BA/DO and BS/DO programs) exist wherein students apply to joint degree programs while in high school and transition to medical school after completing a required number of hours towards their BA degrees.
 For many of these programs, the MCAT requirement is waived.
 Essentially, it’s like applying to medical school while still in high school.
 Granted, these programs do require stellar SAT or ACT scores, but they do save a lot of time and money by bypassing the MCAT for students who are particularly ambitious.

 So, the schools that don’t require the MCAT require a joint degree?